Gihtsejiegŋa

-Gihtsejiegņa or Gihtsejiegŋa is one of the largest glaciers in mainland Norway.
-It is located in the municipality of Narvik in Nordland county, about 20 km southeast of the village of Kjøpsvik, on the border with Sweden.
+Gihtsejiegŋa is one of the largest glaciers in mainland Norway.
+It is located in Narvik Municipality in Nordland county, about 20 km southeast of the village of Kjøpsvik, on the border with Sweden.
 The name of the glacier comes from the Lule Sami language.
 The elevation of the glacier ranges from 1500 to 870 m above sea level.
 The highest point of the glacier sits right below the summit of the 1520 m tall Bjørntoppen.